wooorm/character-entities/readme.md

 ## API

-This package exports the following identifiers: `characterEntities`.
+This package exports the identifier `characterEntities`.
 There is no default export.

 ### characterEntities